MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Sales channels

-Sales channels are the methods used to sell products and services to customers.
-Examples are direct sales, partners, resellers, retail, e-commerce.
+Sales channels are the methods that are used to sell products and services to customers.
+Examples are direct sales, partners, resellers, retail, and e-commerce.

 ### Sales compensation

-Sales compensation includes commissions, bonuses, and incentives offered to motivate certain seller behaviors and achievements.
+Sales compensation includes commissions, bonuses, and incentives that are offered to motivate specific seller behaviors and achievements.

 ### Sales documentation and materials